guardianproject/info/content/blog/2010-09-30-open-video-conference-panel-and-hackday.md

 > OVC hack labs: Sunday, October 3
 >
-> Join us at NYU&#8217;s Interactive Telecommunications Program for an all-day open space gathering for innovators of all stripes.
+> Join us at NYU’s Interactive Telecommunications Program for an all-day open space gathering for innovators of all stripes.
 Meet and collaborate with conference attendees, HTML5 developers, transmedia storytelling experts, and more.
 Among the planned activities:
 >
 > Make interactive HTML5 video using WebMadeMovies technology like popcorn.js
 > Map out a transmedia strategy for your content